J0hnZMT/listdir/README.md

 -eg. python listdir.py C:\Users result.csv

+-using the -j or --json argument

+-eg. python listdir.py ~\Documents result.csv -j

 -then press enter, a csv file will be saved with csv file name you typed with all the data about (parent path, file name, file size) directory and sub-directories you typed on the command line.

 To use as a module, simply do: